 Store these brownies in an air tight container in the fridge for up to 7 days.

-One serving of these brownies has approximately 192 calories, 12 grams of total carbohydrates, 3 grams of fiber, 9 grams of net carbs, 3 grams of protein, and 16 grams of fat.
 These brownies are not vegan, low carb, keto or sugar free.
 They are gluten free, dairy free and paleo.

 Frequently asked questions: